jundalisay/superb/content/en/research/mohammad/quran/sura-006a.md

 59. With Him are the keys of the unseen; none knows them except He.
 And He knows eve- rything on land and in the sea.
-Not a leaf falls but He knows it; and there is not a single grain in the darkness of earth, nor is there an- ything wet or dry, but is in a clear record.
+Not a leaf falls but He knows it; and there is not a single grain in the darkness of earth, nor is there anything wet or dry, but is in a clear record.

 60. It is He Who takes you by night, and He knows what you earn by day.
 Then He raises you up in it, until a fixed term is fulfilled.
-Then to Him is your return, then He will in- form you of what you used to do.
+Then to Him is your return, then He will inform you of what you used to do.

 61. He is the Conqueror over His servants, and
 He sends guardians over you, until, when death overtakes one of you, Our envoys take